Annbot/loopback-example/README.md

   - [Ordered](#ordered)
   - [Unordered](#unordered)

-The official list of StrongLoop example apps.
+The official list of Loopback example apps maintained by StrongLoop.

 ## Tutorials